 How about other days?
 Is it forbidden by God to hold worship services on other days?
 Again, the Acts of the Apostles 2:46 states that: “They followed a daily discipline of worship in the Temple followed by meals at home, every meal a celebration, exuberant and joyful” (Message).
 We must realize that there was even a time when the early Christians held their congregational services daily.
 This is why the Iglesias Ni Cristo holds worship services during Thursdays or Wednesdays and Sundays or Saturdays.
 Whatever the day or time, whenever the worship service comes, whatever the hindrance may be, Church Of Christ members give utmost importance to worshiping God because it is a commandment that His true servants always fulfill.

-The Editor in the end of the argument contradicts his or herself.
-The Editor stated “But man‘s obligation to serve and worship God never ceases because this is his primary duty to his Creator (Ps.
+The Editor, at the end of the argument, contradicts himself or herself.
+The Editor stated, “But man‘s obligation to serve and worship God never ceases because this is his primary duty to his Creator (Ps.
 100:2-3)”.
 Therefore, if humans ignored this commandment, the Editor doesn’t think that God should annul this commandment.
 But if humans ignored the Sabbath day commandment, it can be annulled, but not the commandment to worship God.
 For humans to suggest which commandments God should annul and which should stay is a dangerous thought, because the Bible stated, “All he does is just and good, and all his commandments are trustworthy (Psalm 111:7)”.
 The contradictions continued when the Editor favors worship on the 1st days of the week (practice by some humans) over the commandment to worship on the 7th day of the week given by God.

 Hebrews 4:1-13 (NLT)